 - claim your refundable tax credits (i.e. Additional Child Tax Credit)

-One other con from using Form 2555 right when you move abroad, is that once you start, you cannot stop excluding your foreign earned income with FEIE without incurring some consequences.
-The IRS will generally not allow you to use Form 2555 again for five years once you decide to stop using FEIE in exchange for another expat tax benefit.
+Another con from using Form 2555 right when you move abroad, is that once you start, you cannot stop excluding your foreign earned income with FEIE without incurring some consequences.
+The IRS will generally not allow you to use Form 2555 again for five years once you stop using FEIE in exchange for another expat tax benefit.

 If you live in a country with a high-income tax rate, such as within the European Union, there is no real reason to using Form 2555, since you can just use the Foreign Tax Credit approach.